 Office of the Administrator

 The Office of the Administrator is responsible for communicating the agency's key initiatives on transit programs and disseminating policy guidance to transit stakeholders and grantees.
 The Administrator also ensures that grantees follow federal mandates along with statutory and administrative requirements.
-The Administrator, a Presidential appointee confirmed by Congress, leads a staff of more than 500 employees through a Washington, DC headquarters' office and oversees 10 regional offices operations.
-The Administrator manages an annual budget of approximately $9 billion and coordinates public transit policies, plans, programs, and activities with other offices of the U.S. Department of Transportation, Congress, and other government agencies.
-The Administrator also serves as the federal government's chief advocate and supporter of public transit nationwide.
-Read about the Acting Administrator.
+The Administrator, a Presidential appointee confirmed by Congress, serves as the federal government's chief advocate and supporter of public transit nationwide.
+Leading a staff of about 550 employees in a Washington, DC headquarters' office and 10 regional offices, the Administrator manages an annual budget of approximately $12 billion and coordinates public transit policies, plans, programs, and activities with other offices of the U.S. Department of Transportation, Congress, and other government agencies.

 The Office of Administration develops and administers comprehensive programs to meet FTA's administrative and management support requirements in the following areas: organization and management planning, information resources management, human resources, contracting and procurement, and administrative services.
 Read about the Associate Administrator for Administration.